-If the Judge at C sights fresh blood anywhere on the horse during the test, he or she will stop the horse to check.
+- a) if the Judge at C sights fresh blood anywhere on the horse during the test, they will stop the horse to check.
 If the horse shows fresh blood, it will be eliminated.
 The elimination is final.
-If the judge clarifies through examination that the horse shows no fresh blood, the test may resume.

-The sighting of any fresh blood on the horse at the gear check prior to, during or after the test will entail elimination.
-There is no appeal against this decision.
-If a gear check is carried out after the rider has completed the test, and the Gear Steward discovers fresh blood in the horse's mouth or any part of the horse's body, they are to inform the Judge at C, who will eliminate the horse and rider.

-A veterinarian may inspect the horse after elimination to decide if the horse is fit to continue in another test and inform the OC in writing of the decision prior to that test.
-The veterinarian's opinion is final.
+If the judge clarifies through examination that the horse shows no fresh blood, the test may resume. - b) the sighting of any fresh blood on the horse at the gear check prior to or during the test will entail elimination.
+There is no appeal against this decision - c) if the Steward or gear checker discover fresh blood in the horse's mouth or in the area of the spurs at the end of the test, they inform the Judge at C, who will eliminate the horse.
+If the Steward or gear checker discover fresh blood anywhere else on the horse's body at the end of the test, the horse is not automatically eliminated, but the Judge at C may eliminate the horse - d) a veterinarian may inspect the horse after elimination to decide if the horse is fit to continue in another test and inform the OC in writing of the decision prior to that test.
+The veterinarian's opinion is final